-Padel Magazine : After a year so positive, I imagine that the objectives have been revised upwards?
+Padel Magazine: After such a positive year, I imagine that the objectives have been revised upwards?

-Raul Arias: The World Padel Tour must absolutely go international, even if it has already done a lot of work.
-Today, the main tournaments are played in Spain, but we are doing everything so that there are precisely stages elsewhere than in Spain, Portugal and Argentina, which have been very successful.
-This encourages us to continue along this path.
+Raul Arias: The world Padel Tour absolutely needs to internationalize further, even if he has already done a lot of work.
+Today, the main tournaments are played in Spain, but we are doing everything to ensure that there are stages elsewhere than in Spain, such as in Portugal and Argentina, which were very successful.
+This therefore encourages us to continue on this path.

-Padel Magazine : And then France ...
-We too will have a stage of the World Padel Tour in not long?
+Padel Magazine: And then France ...
+We too will have a stage of World Padel Tour in no time ?

-Raul Arias: First of all, the priority is to strengthen yourself in Spain and to have a Padel sure of it.
-But it is obviously very important that the padel comes out of Spain, towards the countries of Europe and the world more globally.
+Raul Arias: First of all, the priority is to strengthen our position in Spain and to have a Padel confident.
+But it is obviously very important that the padel leave Spain, towards the countries of Europe and the world more generally.
 With this 2014 there could be new steps.
-We try to develop the padel with this type of event.
-It's good for the world.
-But it would be very interesting if we could make a stopover in France.
-There is plenty to do.
+We are trying to develop padel with this type of event.
+It's positive for the world.
+But it would be very interesting if we could stop off in France.
+There are plenty of things to do.

-Padel Magazine : I would like us to stay a little longer on France.
-What can be done to help the French paddle develop?
+Padel Magazine: I would like us to stay a little more in France.
+What can be done to help the French padel to develop?

 Raul Arias: I think we have to go step by step, as we develop the activity in France so that people discover a little more this sport.
 France will develop through good communication and your newspaper is a proof that the padel is growing.
 People see through you that the padel is a beautiful machine with this spectacular game.
 People will be more motivated to build land or open padel clubs.

 Padel Magazine: We are a country where there are many racket players, can not you help directly in France via a particular office?